ibm-cloud-docs/Registry/va_index.md

     In the CLI output, you can view the following information about the configuration issues.
     - `Security practice` A description of the vulnerability.
-    - `Corrective action` Information about how to fix the vulnerability.
+    - `Corrective action` How to fix the vulnerability.

 ## Setting organizational exemption policies
 {: #va_managing_policy}